arranbartish/retro/README.md

 # retro
-container to run a retro board
+container to run a retro board.
+When a build takes place it grabs the latest from https://github.com/funretro/distributed

 # docker hub location